A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: Accelerating the gradient flow

 \section{Accelerating the gradient flow}

 For both stochastic and deterministic models, we have retrieved known convergence results for continuous-time models approximating optimization methods.
-In this section, we provide convergence guarantees for second order gradient flows, and in particular for AGF~\eqref{eq:nest_flow}. \smallbreak In the deterministic setting, convergence of gradient descent was improved using a momentum.
-In this section, let $f \in \mathcal{F}_{0, \infty}$ be twice differentiable function and $\gamma >0$ be constant step sizes.
-Li~\cite[Theorem~16,~Section~4.4]{Li2019} proved that Nesterov accelerated gradient has the approximating SDE (for order-1 weak approximations),
+In this section, we provide convergence guarantees for a family of second-order gradient flows, including in particular AGF~\eqref{eq:nest_flow}. \smallbreak In the deterministic setting, convergence of gradient descent was improved using a momentum.
+In this section, let $f \in \mathcal{F}_{0, \infty}$ be a twice continuously differentiable function and $\gamma >0$ be constant step sizes.
+An approximating SDE (for order-1 weak approximations) for Nesterov's accelerated gradient is given by~\cite[Theorem~16,~Section~4.4]{Li2019}: